 Gangly?
 Courtney Barnett is (as, say, St. Vincent is not).
 The way she plays guitar.
 The way she sings.
-The way she meanders, lop-sided, on stage (as in her performance at the 2018 Pitchfork Music Festival)
+The way she meanders, lop-sided, on stage (as in her performance at the 2018 Pitchfork Music Festival), letting feeling and expression trump technique and precision any time.

 Books, movies, albums, concerts, and television series: Five Sets of Five (with links to further information for the curious).